 St Phillip’s Episcopal Church in Charleston

 Built in 1861, this National Historic Landmark stretches into the center of Church Street and follows the contemporary design of parish churches in England.
-There are various walking tours available in order to take full advantage of your visit.
+Additionally, there are various walking tours available in order to take full advantage of your visit.

 Morris Island Light